Attractions for adults or top things to do with toddlers on the Isle of Wight

 Known as Britain’s holiday island, the Isle of Wight allows you to cross the sea, without venturing very far at all

-There’s so much to do, or places to simply relax and not do anything at all, that makes the Isle of Wight a must-visit location.
+There’s so much to do, or places to simply relax and not do anything at all, that makes the island a must-visit location.
 You should definitely have it on your UK bucket list as this is one of the best places to see in England!

 What’s more, whatever time of year you go, there’ll be something you can enjoy.
 So, what to do on the Isle of Wight?